kovidgoyal/calibre/setup/installer/windows/notes2.rst

 calibre and all its dependencies are compiled using Visual Studio 2015.
-All the following instructions must be run in a visual studio command prompt (the various commands use unix notation, so if you want to use them directly, you have to setup cygwin).
+All the following instructions must be run in a visual studio command prompt (the various commands use unix notation, so if you want to use them directly, you have to setup cygwin, as described below).

 calibre contains build script to automate the building of the calibre installer.
 These scripts make certain assumptions about where dependencies are installed.
 Your best best is to setup a VM and replicate the paths mentioned below exactly.

-Microsoft Visual Studio and Windows SDK
+Microsoft Visual Studio
 ----------------------------------------

 1) Install Visual Studio 2015 Community Edition